Marcos-Ruiz1/Google-Home/README.md

 06/06/2022
 Footer seection has been added.
 Some parts of it is not working perfectly, but it has the semanthic HTML and some good designs.

+07/06/2022
+Footer text has been center in CSS style. the main tag has been added to increase the height on CSS style.
+It also been added a padding on the search box.
+Finally, some trash code, it was delated it.